Symmetry of hypersurfaces with symmetric boundary: Proof of the main theorem

 By the Cauchy-Kovalevskaya theorem, the Cauchy problem \eqref{Cauchy2} has a unique real analytic solution (cf. Appendix A).
 Since there is a trivial solution $f\equiv0$, we have $f=\Phi\equiv0$ on $\Sigma$.
 Therefore the interior of $\Sigma$ is invariant under the infinitesimal action $\phi$, that is, $\Sigma$ is locally $G$-invariant. \end{proof}

 With the help of the preparation above, we are in position to prove Theorem \ref{gen2}.

-\begin{proof}[Proof of Theorem \ref{gen2}] By assumption, $\Sigma$ is complete with respect to the induced metric and each connected component of $\partial\Sigma$ is a $G$-invariant submanifold in $\mathbb{R}^{n+1}$.
+\begin{proof}[Proof of Theorem \ref{gen2}, case (i)-(iii)] By assumption, $\Sigma$ is complete with respect to the induced metric and each connected component of $\partial\Sigma$ is a $G$-invariant submanifold in $\mathbb{R}^{n+1}$.
 Moreover, we have proved in Theorem \ref{localthm} that $\Sigma$ is locally $G$-invariant.
-Hence, it follows from Proposition \ref{Killing} that $\Sigma$ is $G$-invariant. \end{proof}
+Hence, it follows from Proposition \ref{Killing} that $\Sigma$ is $G$-invariant. \end{proof} \begin{remark} In the case of hypersurfaces of constant $r$-th mean curvature, we assume an additional condition that there exists an interior elliptic point in $X(\Sigma)$, that is, a point where all principal curvatures have the same sign.
+In particular, when $\Sigma$ is compact and $\partial\Sigma$ is a round $(n-1)$-sphere, this condition holds naturally except that $\Sigma$ is a flat disk.
+However, in general the compactness cannot ensure the existence of an interior elliptic point. \end{remark}